dpwdec/daily-diary/README.md

 As a user
 So that I can read my previous entries
 I want to click on a title to see the full Diary Entry

+As a user
+So that I can correct an error
+I want to be able to edit the Diary Entry
 ```

 ## Objects